Archive for the "Public Programs" Category

 *If you are in a unique situation and do not have the financial resources to afford our fee, please email us at cgjungne@gmail.com

 This group will be led by Jill Fischer, PsyA, APRN, BC, IAAP, a Jungian Analyst and a board-certified advanced nurse practitioner with worldwide experience working with the dreams of individuals and groups both in-person and on the Internet.
-She is a training analyst at the CG Jung Institute-Boston and past president of the New England Society of Jungian Analysts (NESJA).
-She is presently the Director of Clinical Services at the Malinalco Healing Sanctuary and Co-Chairman of the Ethics Committee of the IAAP.
+She is a training and consulting analyst at the C.G.
+Jung Institute of New England and past president of the New England Society of Jungian Analysts (NESJA).
+She is presently Co-Chairman of the Ethics Committee of the IAAP.
 Jill co-wrote the section on Embodied Imagination in Barrett, Diedre and McNamara, Patrick, editors.
 Encyclopedia of Sleep and Dreams [2 volumes]: The Evolution, Function, Nature, and Mysteries of Slumber, Greenwood, 2012.

 Registration: